 Western Europe watched with little interest as the Ottomans besieged the Island of Malta in May of 1565 and at Zigidfar, Hungry in August of 1566.
-In both instances, the European states wagered personal short term interests while gambling the innocent lives of those under siege rather than consider the long term status of Europe not to mention the people in those cities under siege.
-The victory at Malta was an unexpected surprise to the whole of Europe and though Zigidfar was a defeat, the month long siege caused such carnage on both sides, the Ottomans were forced to postpone their march on Vienna.
-Both conflicts protected Europe from any further Ottoman invasion.
+In both instances, the European states wagered personal short term interests while gambling the innocent lives of those under siege rather than consider the long term fortification of Europe.
+Victory at Malta was an unexpected surprise to the whole of Europe and though Zigidfar was a defeat, the month long siege had caused such carnage on both sides, the Ottomans were forced to postpone their march on Vienna.
+Both conflicts protected Europe from any immediate Ottoman invasion.

 The state of the affairs at the time placed the Vatican in a two fronted war with battles both theological and militaristic: to the North, the Reformation and already multiplying into countless Christian reform sects and to the East, the growing threat of the Ottoman Empire.
-In light of these dangers, the great Pope Saint Pius V issued a call to arms and prayers to protect Europe from the imminent Ottoman invasion.
+In light of these dangers, the great Pope Saint Pius V issued a call to arms to protect Europe from the imminent Ottoman invasion.

 On March 7th 1570 the Pope formed the Holy League with Genoa, Spain, and the Papal States.
-The Venetians, though in open war with the Turks over Cyprus, refuse to join the league.
-Without the Venetians, the Holy League would have small chance of defeating the Ottomans at sea.
+The Venetians, though in open war with the Turks over Cyprus, refused to join the League.
+Without the Venetian navel forces, the Holy League would have little chance of defeating the Ottomans at sea.
 It was not until corsair cannon-fire was within range of St. Marks Basilica that Venice finally joined forces with Rome and the ranks of the Holy League.
 France and England openly ignored the call.

 The fleet forming was to led by Don John of Austria, the bastard son of Charles V and half brother to Philip II of Spain.
-An accomplished young man, 24 years of age, Don John of Austria was already an accomplished young man, known for his great bravery in battle and mercy on those he defeated.
+At only 24 years of age, Don John of Austria was already an accomplished young man, known for his great bravery in battle and mercy for upon defeated.

-The Holy League met the Ottoman forces at the Gulf of Patras off the coast of the town Nafpaktos (“Lepanto” is the Venetian pronunciation perversion of Nafpaktos).
-By this time, news of the brutal Famagusta ordeal had reached the fleet and justice was ready to be served
+The Christian and Ottoman forces convened at the Gulf of Patras off the coast of the town Nafpaktos (“Lepanto” is the distorted Venetian pronunciation of Nafpaktos).
+By this time, news of the brutality at Famagusta had reached the Holy League and justice was ready to be served.

-Both the Turks and the Christians understood this battle to be as much a spiritual one as it was physical.
-The eve of battle darkened with uncertainty, the Christian fleet cut through the sea with soldiers on their knees praying the Rosary.
+Both the Turks and the Christians understood this battle to be as much a spiritual conflict as it was physical.
+As the eve of the battle darkened with uncertainty, the Christian fleet cut through the sea with ship decks filled with soldiers on their knees praying the Rosary.
 In Rome, Pope Pius and overflowing churches prayed the same beads in hope for Christian victory.

 When the sun rose on October 7th the Christian fleet found themselves rowing against the tide toward the Ottoman force.
 The physical met the spiritual in the formation each belligerent chose to enter into battle: the Christians in the shape of a cross and the Ottomans in the shape of a crescent.
 As the two fleets drew nearer to each other and the shouts and drums of the Turks fell within earshot, the Christian fleet continued their solemn prayer.

-All at once, in a single, miraculous breath, the wind changed 180 degrees and in favor of the Christian force.
-The Blessed Mother and her Holy Rosary, who we honor today, heard the prayers of Christendom and came to their rescue.
-With a cheer the League met the Turks with the wind at their back and a banner of Christ Crucified stretched in the wind.
+All at once, in a single, miraculous breath, the wind changed 180 degrees to favor the Christian force.
+The Blessed Mother and her Holy Rosary heard the prayers of Christendom and came to their rescue.
+With a cheer the League met the Turks beneath the banner of Christ Crucified and with the wind at their back.

-The Christians rammed the Ottoman flagship replacing the Turkish banner with one of Christ on the Cross.
-The battle ensued on the decks of the ships, men meeting there demise in the most swift and gruesome fashion.
-The Christian galley slaves filed through their chains and stormed the Ottoman decks.
-In a moment of uncertainty, the Spanish reserve forces came to the rescue of the struggling Christians.
-The Holy League was victorious.
+The battle fighting ensued on the ship decks, men meeting there demise in the most swift and gruesome fashion.
+The Christian galley slaves filed through their chains and stormed the Ottoman decks from below.
+In a moment of uncertainty, the Spanish reserve forces came to the rescue and the Holy League was victorious.

 The day of the battle, Pope Pius V received a vision of the victory and called for celebration and thanksgiving.

 The Christians and Ottomans were well matched and well lead.
 The defining factor rested in the divine intervention of Our Lady and the Rosary.
-The crushing defeat of the Ottomans, the loss of men, generals, weapons and ships, forced the Turks to stagger back to Constantinople and ensured the protection of Rome and the borders of Christendom.
+The crushing defeat of the Ottomans, the loss of men, generals, weapons and ships, forced the Turks to stagger back to Constantinople; thus ensuring the protection of Rome and the borders of Christendom.

 The cannon and musket fire from both sides of the fighting caused inconceivable carnage.
-The battle lasted five hours resulting in a death toll of almost 50,000 men, a casualty number for a single battle that would remain unmatched for nearly 400 years until the cruelty of the First World War.
+The battle lasted five hours resulting in a death toll of almost 50,000 men, a casualty number from a single battle that would remain unmatched for nearly 400 years.

 An event that continues to inspire…

 The battle inspired the hearts and souls of many as well as incredible literature.
-The celebrated author of Don Quixote, Cervantes, fought along side Don John in the Battle of Lepanto and penned an account of the battle in chapter 39 when the captive tells of his adventures.
-Hundreds of years later G. K. Chesterton’s poem Lepanto would grace the newspapers with unmatched rhyme and meter as well as historical significance.
+The celebrated Spanish author, Cervantes, fought alongside Don John of Austria at the Battle of Lepanto and penned an account of the battle in chapter 39 of Don Quixote.
+Hundreds of years later, G. K. Chesterton’s poem Lepanto would grace the newspapers with unmatched rhyme and meter.

 Lepanto: The Battle that Saved the West